Why a new social allowance?

 Would you like to estimate the amount of the social allowance in your case?
 Use the template below to get a better idea.

-Please note: calculations based on the template are not binding.
-The final social allowance is determined on the basis of your file and the applicable conditions.
+Please note: calculations based on the template are strictly indicative.
+The final social allowance is determined based on your file and the applicable conditions.

 Conditions